barryclark/jekyll-now/_posts/2017-12-09-Safely extract a method in any C++ code.md

 # The recipe.

+*Edit 2018-09-01* An updated version of this recipe is now available on GitHub, along with a growing catalog of provably-safe refactorings.
+You should go there instead.

 If you get to the end of step 1, the refactoring is possible - it will produce a valid result.

 This recipe only works on whole blocks (surrounded by braces) or a single `for`/`while`/`if` statement.
 Consider using Introduce Block to get braces around the code you want to extract.